 1 Co-opted governor ( A non-teaching member of staff; proposed by the staff and elected by the governing body)

 The term of office for each Governor is 4 years from date of appointment or election.
 Governors are selected based on their skills and experience.

 Foundation Governors are appointed by the Dioceses of Gloucester.
 Foundation Governors are expected to bring to the Governing body an informed regard for the Church nature of the foundation of the school, to ensure that its Christian ethos is preserved and developed, and the religious worship reflects the tradition of the Church of England.

 Co-opted governors are appointed by the Governing Body and are people who, in the opinion of the governing body, have the skills required to contribute to the effective governance and success of the school.

-Finance & Personnel Committee – This committee reviews where we are against the budget at each meeting and reviews any changes to staffing.
+Resources Committee – This committee reviews where we are against the budget at each meeting and reviews any changes to staffing.
 This committee is also responsible for ensuring that the buildings of the school are safe and fit for purpose and to ensure the school complies with Health and Safety regulations.